jonnilundy/wedeploy.com/ui/src/pages/docs/intro/deploying.md

 curl http://cdn.wedeploy.com/cli/latest/wedeploy.sh -sL | bash
 ```

-##### 2. Go to your project

-Now that you have the WeDeploy CLI installed, you can go to the root folder of your project and get ready for the magic to start.

-**If you don't have a project** ready to deploy, you can download this simple [hello world HTML file](https://gist.github.com/jonnilundy/df30e208dd1e84babf8b339ad2fbcbc9/archive/6d7bd9321c108bb4ed7c5ce4f3b79fb3b578c39a.zip), move it to its own folder, and deploy from there.

-##### 3. Deploy instantly
+##### 2. Deploy instantly

-Now the moment you've been waiting for.
-With your terminal open to the project you want to deploy, just run `we deploy` and it's live!
+Open your terminal to the project you want to deploy and run `we deploy`.
+This will immediate start building and deploying your folder based on the files inside.
 Follow the prompts in your terminal in order to open your new project url in any browser.

+**If you don't have a project** ready to deploy, you can download this simple [hello world HTML file](https://gist.github.com/jonnilundy/df30e208dd1e84babf8b339ad2fbcbc9/archive/6d7bd9321c108bb4ed7c5ce4f3b79fb3b578c39a.zip), move it to its own folder, and run `we deploy` from there.

 </article>